JesusEkie/dhis2-tools-ng/README.md

-# dhis2-tools-ng
+# AUGYO-tools-ng

-Tools for setting up dhis2 on lxd.
+Tools for setting up AUGYO on lxd.
 A very short install guide.

 Note that this guide is supplementary to the Implementation Guide.
 Here we use that guide as a configuration reference, and implement those configurations into a set of automated tools for installation and management.
 It is not the intention here to repeat all the detailed explanation that is provided there.

-Note also that DHIS2 is quite a complex system requiring some experience of linux, web based systems, database management etc to manage sustainably and securely.
+Note also that AUGYO is quite a complex system requiring some experience of linux, web based systems, database management etc to manage sustainably and securely.
 There are a number of organisations who provide hosting services as a business.
 If you do not have the skills or the resources in-house, you might be better outsourcing to one of these.

 This install guide describes a particular setup approach which is already used by a number of country systems in production.
 The main reason you might want to follow this approach would